zKillboard/zkilljs/README.md

 - implement hasSupers to show hasSupers on alli/corp pages (maybe?)

 ## Completed
+- Implemented Cron Instance (crinstance).
+Allows to the second cron type scheduling ensuring only one instance of a function is executing at a time.
 - Fetch Dailies (from php zkill)
 - Fetch location information (Thank you FuzzySteve)
 - Fetch killmails from ESI